Fr4nn7/Night-Life-RP/README.md

 # Night-Life-RP
-Night Life RP Project Repository: Custom FX-Server using Cfx.re Framework, ESX Dependecies needed, Hosted in Windows Server 21H1, FiveM/Steam Keys are not included, made by: frann_7, dirxzzy
+Night Life RP Project Repository: Enhanced FX-Server Customization with Cfx.re Framework and ESX Dependencies.
+Hosted on Windows Server 21H1.
+Please note that FiveM/Steam Keys are not provided.
+Developed by frann_7 and dirxzzy.